AlbertFlatscher/Disaster-Response-Pipeline/README.md

   <li>custom_transformer (StartingVerbExtractor)</li>
 </ul>

-You will need to download Stackoverflow’s Annual Developer Surveys from 2019 till 2024 and put them in a path structure of this form:

-os.path.join('..', 'data', 'stack-overflow-developer-survey-' + year)

-[Here](https://insights.stackoverflow.com/survey) you can find the data. </br>

 ## Results <a name="results"></a>

-The aim of the analysis was to get an overview of the most used programming languages from 2019 till 2024.
-From this starting point it was tried to find trends and conclusions.

-The results can be found on Medium [Blog](https://medium.com/p/f1930bfe91bc/edit).
+The best performing ML model conained a CountVectorizer, StartingVerbExtractor and a MultiOutputClassifier using AdaBoost as an estimator.
+The best parameters for the Estimator were: n_estimators=100, learning_rate=0.01.

+This enabled us to get the following metrics:
+<li>Accuracy: 0.944</li>
+<li>Precision: 0.932</li>
+<li>Recall: 0.944</li>
+<li>F1-score: 0.9301</li>

+We were able to to use this pipeline for creating a Web Application which can be used for disaster response coordination.

 ## Licensing <a name="licensing"></a>

-Thanks to Stack Overflow for providing the data.
+Thanks to [Appen](https://www.appen.com/) for providing the data.